 "A teaching artist is a practicing professional artist with the complementary skills, curiosities and habits of mind of an educator, who can effectively engage a wide range of people in learning experiences in, through, and about the arts." —Eric Booth

 I believe everyone can learn, think, and remember with the body.
 Dance, like eating your vegetables, is essential for personal vitality.

-Through dance, I foster self-esteem, teamwork, respect, and creative agency to youth from a range of ethnic and socioeconomic backgrounds.
-In the classroom, I introduce a curated toolbox of choreography and dance theater prompts to artistically address themes related to identity, relationships, community, traditions, and social values.
-Students work collaboratively, engaging the imagination, and learn foundational dance vocabulary to refine technique, uncover movement potential, and to attain sound knowledge of the body.
+Through dance, I foster teamwork, respect, confidence, and creative agency to youth from a range of ethnic and socioeconomic backgrounds.
+In the classroom, I introduce a curated toolbox of dance and theater prompts to artistically address themes related to identity, community, traditions, and social values.
+Students learn and create collaboratively, engaging the imagination, while learning foundational dance vocabulary to refine motor skills, discover movement potential, and to attain sound knowledge of the body.
 I celebrate and invite fruitful movement exchange with the expectation that students will take pride in their creative journeys.

 Within movement, there is freedom to express, freedom to create, and a release of inhibition that builds a robust work ethic and develops leadership qualities.